SetThreadpoolTimer function (threadpoolapiset.h)

 The timer period, in milliseconds.
 If this parameter is zero, the timer is signaled once.
 If this parameter is greater than zero, the timer is periodic.
 A periodic timer automatically reactivates each time the period elapses, until the timer is canceled.

 The maximum amount of time the system can delay before calling the timer callback.
-If this parameter is set, the system can batch calls to conserve power.
+If this parameter is not set to zero, the system can batch calls to conserve power.

 Setting the timer cancels the previous timer, if any.

 In some cases, callback functions might run after an application closes the threadpool timer.
-To prevent this behavior, an application should call SetThreadpoolTimer with the pftDueTime parameter set to NULL and the msPeriod and msWindowLength parameters set to 0.
-For more information, see CloseThreadpoolTimer.
+To prevent this behavior, an application should follow the steps described in CloseThreadpoolTimer.

 If the due time specified by pftDueTime is relative, the time that the system spends in sleep or hibernation does not count toward the expiration of the timer.
 The timer is signaled when the cumulative amount of elapsed time the system spends in the waking state equals the timer's relative due time or period.
 If the due time specified by pftDueTime is absolute, the time that the system spends in sleep or hibernation does count toward the expiration of the timer.
 If the timer expires while the system is sleeping, the timer is signaled immediately when the system wakes.